Face the facts: Proper skin care essential

 Pure filtered water helps to hydrate from the inside out.
 Change your moisturizer from the heavy winter types to a lighter, calming moisturizer that will hydrate the skin and provide a layer of protection from irritants and pollution.
 You may also treat yourself to a well deserved Hydrafacial and other facial aesthetics services at your favorite spa.

 — Springtime also brings an increase in much needed sun exposure.
+Wearing the proper visor can protect your skin from the harmful UV rays.

 Protection in the form of sunscreen is important but must be chosen wisely.
 It must be void of chemicals that can cause irritation and other damage.